 Far too many applications we analysed were returned with assessors wanting to clarify the outcome of credit enquiries.
-With access to upfront credit reports, this is a pretty easy one to address – line by line commentary on the outcome of every enquiry will prevent your client’s approval being delayed.
+With access to upfront credit reports, this is a pretty easy one to address – line-by-line commentary on the outcome of every enquiry will prevent your client’s approval from being delayed.

 2. Bank statement analysis

 One of the biggest value-adds your VA can provide to your pre-submission process is to scour through bank statements to categorise living expenses, identify inconsistencies with client estimates, and flag any other potential undisclosed liabilities.
 Almost 40% of the avoidable delays we saw on loan approvals in June could have been prevented with a stronger bank statement analysis.
 Needless to say, we have developed a fairly robust system for this analysis which all our VAs can be trained on.